aefarrell/aefarrell.github.io/_posts/2025-01-24-vessel_blowdown_ideal_gases.md

 \frac{w}{w_0} = \left( \frac{P}{P_0} \right)^{ {k+1} \over {2k} } = \left( 1 + \left({k-1} \over 2 \right) \frac{t}{\tau} \right)^{\frac{1+k}{1-k} }
 $$

 This final model, for mass flow, is the model most often given in process safety references for blowdown rates.
 This makes some sense as early in a blowdown the observed pressure curve tend to approximate the adiabatic curve.
-However (foreshadowing) the isothermal curve leads to higher predicted vessel pressures, and generally higher Mass's flow rates, which might be more conservative depending on the context.
+However (foreshadowing) the isothermal curve leads to higher predicted vessel pressures, and generally higher mass flow rates, which might be more conservative depending on the context.

 ### In the Literature

-The adiabatic model is the only simple model given in Lees<a href="#fn-4" class="sidenote-number"></a><span class="sidenote" id="fn-4">[Lees](#lees-1996), *Loss Prevention in the Process Industries*, 15/44</span>, with the recommendation to use software such as BLOWDOWN to handle more complex, multi phase, mixtures and heat transfer problems.
-This is also what my older copy of Perry's gives<a href="#fn-5" class="sidenote-number"></a><span class="sidenote" id="fn-5">[Crowl *et al.*](#crowl-2008), "Process Safety," 23-57</span>, albeit with a typo.
+The adiabatic model is the only simple model given in Lees,<a href="#fn-4" class="sidenote-number"></a><span class="sidenote" id="fn-4">[Lees](#lees-1996), *Loss Prevention in the Process Industries*, 15/44</span> with the recommendation to use software such as BLOWDOWN to handle more complex, multi phase, mixtures and heat transfer problems.
+This is also what my older copy of Perry's gives,<a href="#fn-5" class="sidenote-number"></a><span class="sidenote" id="fn-5">[Crowl *et al.*](#crowl-2008), "Process Safety," 23-57</span> albeit with a typo.

 {% capture inlinenote-1 %}
 Perry's gives the following